Richard Crashaw: Crashaw Prize

-The Crashaw prize for poetry is awarded by Salt Publishing.
+The Crashaw Prize was awarded by Salt Publishing from 2008 until at least 2013.
+The prize gave the opportunity for debut poets to have their first collections of poetry published in Australia, the UK, and the US.

 Later plagiarism

 Alexander Pope judged Crashaw "a worse sort of Cowley", adding that "Herbert is lower than Crashaw, Sir John Beaumont higher, and Donne, a good deal so."
 Pope first identified the influence of Italian poets Petrarch and Giambattista Marino on Crashaw, which he criticised as yielding thoughts "oftentimes far fetch'd and strain'd", but that one could "skim off the froth" to get to Crashaw's "own natural middle-way".
 However, contemporary critics were quick to point out that Pope owed Crashaw a debt and in several instances, plagiarised from him.
 In 1785, Peregrine Philips disparaged those who borrowed from and imitated Crashaw without giving proper acknowledgement—singling out Pope, John Milton, Young, and Gray—saying that they "dress themselves in his borrowed robes" Early 20th-century literary critic Austin Warren identified that Pope's The Rape of the Lock borrowed heavily from Crashaw's style and translation of Sospetto d'Herode.

 In a 1751 edition of in The Rambler, critic Samuel Johnson called attention to a direct example of Pope's plagiaristic borrowing from Crashaw: